 Scheduling interviews sounds like a small task until you multiply it across 20 open roles, three interview rounds each, and candidates in different time zones.
 Then it becomes a full-time job for someone on your team.

 Calendar-syncing tools handle the back-and-forth automatically - confirming appointments, managing reschedules, and coordinating multi-panel interviews across time zones.
-TA leaders consistently report this as the easiest AI win because it eliminates a purely administrative task with zero downside risk.
+Recruiting managers consistently report this as the easiest AI win because it eliminates a purely administrative task with zero downside risk.
 No judgment calls required.
 Just calendar math that a computer handles better than a human.

 Analytics and Reporting